invocamanman/zksafeSpanishMafia/README.md

 https://github.com/ignasirv/zkverify-example-typescript/tree/ultraplonk_verifier
 `````

-After submitted the ultraPlonk proof to zkVerifer the results are the following:
+After submitted the ultraPlonk proof to zkVerifier the results are the following:

 ````
 generating the proof for ultraPlonk